ddanakim0304/-Unity-First-Gamedev-Project/README.md

 ## 📚 Introduction
-I embarked on this journey to learn Unity and C# with the goal of creating my own game.
+I started this project to learn Unity and C# with the goal of creating my own game.
 This project marks the beginning of my adventure into game development.